GoogleChrome/web.dev/src/site/content/en/blog/new-patterns-for-media-apps/index.md

 layout: post
 title: New patterns for media apps
 subhead:
   Dive into a fantastic collection of new patterns for media apps.
-Grab the user's screen, add video PiP mode or audio effects, record from the mic, or customize media notifications.
+Grab the user's screen, add video Picture-in-Picture mode, create audio effects, record from the mic, or customize media notifications.
 authors:
   - beaufortfrancois
   - conwayt